Norwik/Garment/README.md

 </p>

-Garment is a thread safe connection pooling.
-It can be used to manage and reuse connections whether a database connection or other types.
-Most of golang packages supports connection pooling and closes idle connections if they exceed a certain number but a few don't which cause errors.
-Also you might want to preserve the same connection across sub packages without passing it as a parameter.
-In these cases you can use garment.
+Garment retains a single connection pool for different database types used inside you application (MySQL, Redis, Etcd ... etc).
+You might achieve the same by preserving the same connection pool across sub packages by passing it as a parameter.

 ## Documentation